juseonghan/mp_proj2/README.md

 ```

-to update any conda packages that were installed in the environment
+to update any conda packages that were installed/uninstalled in the environment.

 ## Setting up Dependencies and Running Code
 We used Python 3.6 and conda environment for this project.
 Please create a conda environment with

 ```
-conda create --name (env name) --file requirements.txt
+conda create --name (env name) --file requirements.txt python=3.6
 ```

 to install the dependencies.
 To run our project, type